-Procurement of Ammunition funds the construction, procurement, production, and modification of ammunition, and accessories therefore; specialized equipment and training devices; practice and general purpose bombs; airborne rockets; and related support equipment, including spare parts.
+Procurement of Ammunition funds the construction, procurement, production, and modification of ammunition, and accessories therefor; specialized equipment and training devices; practice and general-purpose bombs; airborne rockets; and related support equipment, including spare parts.

 Ammunition procurement appropriations are used to finance the following efforts:

 - Quality assurance

 - Product improvement within the current performance envelope for items in production